 La Navidad en Colombia (Christmas in Colombia)

-Christmas in Colombia is a very especial time that brings joy and love to the families that practice the traditions engraved in their culture.
-In Colombia there is always an excuse to party with your family and friends.
-Christmas in Colombia is a religious event mixed with lots of “parranda” or fiesta.
-On the 31st of December they say good bye to the Old Year and welcome the New Year with more fiestas and “parrandas”.
-Christmas in Colombia follows many traditions or “agüeros” to bring on good fortune in the new year, for example, if they want to travel, they walk around the block with big suitcases, they eat 12 grapes during the final 12 seconds of the old year for good wishes, they wear something yellow for good luck, they clean the houses very well to take out all the bad energies, they do “saumerios” or cleansings of the homes with eucalyptus leaves.
+Christmas in Colombia is a very special time that brings joy and love to the families that practice the traditions engraved in their culture.
+In Colombia there is always an excuse to celebrate with your family and friends.
+Christmas in Colombia is a religious event, mixed with lots of “parranda” or fiesta.
+On the 31st of December, they say goodbye to the Old Year and welcome the New Year with more fiestas and “parrandas”.
+Christmas in Colombia follows many traditions or “agüeros” to bring on good fortune in the new year, for example, if they want to travel, they walk around the block with big suitcases, they eat 12 grapes during the final 12 seconds of the old year for good wishes, they wear something yellow for good luck, they clean the houses very well to take out all the bad energies, they do “saumerios” or cleansing of the homes with eucalyptus leaves.

 The Wool Blanket